albertkawmi/albertkawmi.github.io/_posts/2016-02-02-heroes-of-functional-programming.md

 # Thinking in Ramda by Randy Coulman

-Randy deserves his own mini-shout out for [these excellent articles about Thinking in Ramda][7].
+Randy gets his own mini-shout out for [these excellent articles about Thinking in Ramda][7].
 This introduced me to the ideas behind the 'point free' style and some of the practical uses for Ramda.js

 # Dan Abramaov

-Inventor of the Redux data flow framework.
+Inventor of the Redux framework.
 This freakishly productive developer produces so much open source and now works for Facebook.

 <div class="iframe-wrap">
     <iframe width="300" height="200" src="https://www.youtube.com/embed/xsSnOQynTHs" frameborder="0" allowfullscreen></iframe>